eepsite/ctp/README.md

     end
 end
 ```
-When the GlobalContext is invoked to be localized in either the server or client script environments, it is compared aganist the class name of the calling environment.
+When the GlobalContext is invoked to be localized in either the server or client script environments, it is compared against the class name of the calling environment.
 ```lua
 getmetatable(LocalContext).__index = function(tb1, idx)
     return rawget(GlobalContext, idx)